equant/RetroBridgeBBS/README.md

 1. A host computer with python 3 _and_ a serial port.
 2. A Macintosh with some form of terminal software (e.g. ZTerm, QuickLink)
 3. A null modem cable to connect the Macintosh and the host PC.
+4. Linux command line transfer tools: sz, sx and sb (for ZMODEM, XMODEM and YMODEM)

 ## Getting things running